Is UDR Inc. (UDR) a Keeper?

-UDR Inc. (NYSE:UDR) went up by 1.46% from its latest closing price compared to the recent 1-year high of $61.06.
-The company’s stock price has collected 3.39% of gains in the last five trading sessions.
+UDR Inc. (NYSE:UDR) went down by -0.76% from its latest closing price compared to the recent 1-year high of $61.06.
+The company’s stock price has collected 2.97% of gains in the last five trading sessions.

 Is It Worth Investing in UDR Inc. (NYSE :UDR) Right Now?